codingforpleasure/customized-workspace/Ubuntu/useful-resources/fastai.md

 ### Using resnet34

-* resnet34 has 34 layers
+* resnet34 has 34 layers with last layer holds 1000
+  because Imagenet requested to classify into 1000 categories.

 * resnet50 has 50 layers

 ```python